 age 15 cents.
 For sale by COLBY & RICH.
 The RELIGION OF SPIRITUALISM: Its Phenomena and Philosophy.
 By SAMUEL.
 WAT-SON, author of "The Clock Struck One, Two and Three," thirty-six years a Methodist minister.
 Mr. Watson's long connection with one of the largest and most influential religious organizations in this country, to-gether with his well-known character for integrity of pur-pose and faithfulness in the discharge of every known duty, combine to render this a book that will attract the attention and command the studious perusal of thoughtful minds.
-It contains the principal records of a critical investigation of nearly all phases of spirit manifestation through a pe-riod of twenty-seven years, commenced with a belief that by infunitism was "the prince of humpings," and a purpose to expose it, and ending with a conviction that it is a trath far transcending all others in value to mankind.
-The book here presented will prove one of inestimable worth, not only to Spiritualists but to those who, not having witnessed the phenomena, have no information of the reality of a future lifes it is eminently well adapted to place in the hands set those whose attachment to the portrait of a unitor.
-Clour, 199, p.
-12mo.
-Trice \$1,25, postage 10 cents.
+It contains the principal records of a critical investigation of nearly all phases of spirit manifestation through a pe-riod of twenty-seven years, commenced with a belief that by infunding with a conviction that it is a trath far transcending with a conviction that it is a trath far transcending with one of huestimable worth, not only to Spiritualists but to those who, not having witnessed the phenomena, have no information of the reality of a future lifes it is eminently well adapted to place in the hands set those whose attachment to the portrait of a unitor.
+Clour, 1990, 1200, Trice \$1,25, postage 10 cents.
 For sale by Col.BY & BIOH.